 Unlike the other two products above it, this product is plastic so it may not last as long.

-The important thing to remember is not to overload the feed chute so it will not be too difficult to turn the handle.
+The critical thing to remember is not to overload the feed chute so it will not be too difficult to turn the handle.

-This is a great budget option for people wanting to juice leafy greens or wheatgrass without spending a lot of money.
-As with all manual extractors, expect a work out.
+It is a great budget option for people wanting to juice leafy greens or wheatgrass without spending a lot of money.
+As with all manual extractors, expect a workout.